Sunny With a High Near 72

 Today

 Sunny, with a high near 72.
-Breezy, with a south southwest wind 8 to 17 mph becoming west northwest in the afternoon.
-Winds could gust as high as 26 mph.
+Breezy, with a southwest wind 6 to 15 mph becoming west northwest in the afternoon.
+Winds could gust as high as 23 mph.

 Tonight

-Mostly clear, with a low around 45.
-Breezy, with a northwest wind 12 to 17 mph becoming southwest 5 to 10 mph in the evening.
-Winds could gust as high as 26 mph.
+Partly cloudy, with a low around 45.
+West northwest wind 5 to 14 mph becoming east in the evening.
+Winds could gust as high as 21 mph.

 Thursday

-A slight chance of showers, then showers likely and possibly a thunderstorm after noon.
-Partly sunny, with a high near 68.
-East wind 6 to 11 mph becoming north northwest in the afternoon.
-Chance of precipitation is 60%.
+A 30 percent chance of showers and thunderstorms, mainly after 2pm.
+Some of the storms could produce gusty winds and heavy rain.
+Mostly sunny, with a high near 66.
+Breezy, with an east wind 6 to 15 mph becoming northwest in the afternoon.
+Winds could gust as high as 23 mph.

 Thursday Night

 A slight chance of showers and thunderstorms before 9pm, then a slight chance of showers between 9pm and midnight.
-Partly cloudy, with a low around 45.
-East northeast wind 9 to 13 mph.
+Some of the storms could produce gusty winds and heavy rain.
+Partly cloudy, with a low around 43.
+East northeast wind 7 to 13 mph.
 Chance of precipitation is 20%.

 Friday

-A 20 percent chance of showers after noon.
-Mostly sunny, with a high near 70.
-East northeast wind 9 to 13 mph.
+Sunny, with a high near 70.
+East northeast wind 7 to 10 mph.

 Friday Night